shakilmith/documentaion/blog/freemarker/list-directive/index.md

 # Freemarker List Directive

-When we want to render collection of elements in the freemarker template like arrays, list, set or map (hashes) we can use list directive, including items directive.
+When we want to render collection of elements in freemarker template like arrays, list, set or map (hashes) we can use list directive, including items directive.

-Syntax:
+**Syntax:**

 ```
 <ul>